spring-attic/reactive-streams-commons/README.md

   - `BlockingIterable` : an iterable that consumes a Publisher in a blocking fashion
   - `BlockingFuture` : can return a future that consumes the source entierly and returns the very last value
   - `BlockingStream` : allows creating sequential and parallel j.u.stream.Stream flows out of a source Publisher
+  - `PublisherBase.blockingFirst` : returns the very first value of the source, blocking if necessary; returns null for an empty sequence.
+  - `PublisherBase.blockingLast` : returns the very last value of the source, blocking if necessary; returns null for an empty sequence.
+  - `PublisherBase.peekLast` : returns the last value of a synchronous source or likely null for other or empty sequences.

 ## Travis status